Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: Three simple examples

-The last example to be treated in this paper is the inclinated plan, which consists in a block with mass $m$ on a plan inclinated by an angle $\theta$, in a gravitational field.
-The gravitational acceleration is $g$ (See Fig. \ref{incplan}).
+The last example to be treated in this paper is the inclined plan, which consists in a block with mass $m$ on a plan inclined by an angle $\theta$, in the presence of a gravitational field $g$ (See Fig. \ref{incplan}).
+Supposing that the block is left from the rest, we have that